Louisa Masset.

 station together with the frock and sailor's hat.

-Back in Stoke Newington, the black shawl found on Manfred was identified by the
+Back in Stoke Newington, the black shawl found on Manfred was identified by a

 shop assistant as having come from his establishment and being sold by him on